integrated-roasting/unix-relay/README.md

 This project allows relaying local unix sockets between internet-connected hosts via an intermediary server.
 WebSocket is used for transport.
-While it is possible to do something similar with socat, Unlike socat, this project is intended to be used in a production setting, with the intermediary server brokering connections between multiple clients on the same port.
+While it is possible to do something similar with socat, Unlike socat, this project is intended to be used at a larger scale as part of production infrastructure.
+The server brokers connections between multiple clients on the same port, each session capable of multiplexing multiple unix socket connections.

 ## Motivation

 The primary use-case is to allow ssh agent forwarding to remote hosts and / or inside docker containers.
 This allows local ssh keys, unique to each developer, to be used for authentication during remote builds.
-The problem of build secret managment is thus reduced to local management of ssh keys.
+The problem of build secret managment is thus reduced to ssh keys management.

-Unlike with traditional ssh agent forwarding, the socket need not be forwarded across each intermediate host when multiple ssh connections are chained together.
-The ssh agent socket can be forwarded from the origninating agent to any host which can see the intermediate relay server.
+Unlike with traditional ssh agent forwarding, the socket need not be forwarded across each intermediate hosts, and there need not be a chain of ssh connections between hosts.
+The ssh agent socket can be forwarded from the origninating agent to any host which can see the relay server.
+This can be either good or bad depending on your networking environment.

 ## Requirements

 The only networking requirement is that the intermediary be visible to both hosts, and that websocket or plain TCP communication communication be possible (i.e. intermediate proxies don't mess with the WebSocket protocol).
-The easiest way to ensure that intermediate proxies don't interfere is to wrap the WebSocket connections with ssl.

 Software requirements: NodeJS 6 or higher.